mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

      'outputs': [{'type': 'fact',
-                  'content': 'the suspected beard was a beard', 'name': 'the fact that the facial hair was a beard'}], 'enactments': [{'node': '/test/acts/47/4',
+                  'content': 'the suspected beard was a beard', 'name': 'the fact that the facial hair was a beard'}], 'enactments': [{'enactment': {'node': '/test/acts/47/4'},
-                     'exact': 'In this Act, beard means any facial hair no shorter ' 'than 5 millimetres in length that: occurs on or ' 'below the chin'}],
+                     'selection': {'quotes': [{'exact': 'In this Act, beard means ' 'any facial hair no '
+                                                        'shorter than 5 '
+                                                        'millimetres in length '
+                                                        'that: occurs on or below '
+                                                        'the chin'}]}}],
      'universal': True}